-Dennis J. Dunn is professor of history and director of international studies.
+Dennis J. Dunn is Regents' and University Distinguished Professor of History and director of international studies.
 He teaches courses on Russia, East Europe, world affairs, world history, Western civilization, and international relations.
 He has been a visiting research scholar at the Vatican, Oxford University, Kennan Institute for Advanced Russian Studies, Pacific Cultural Foundation, London School of Economics and Political Science, and Centre d'études surl'U.R.S.S. et l'Europe Orientales.
 The Ford Foundation, U.S. Department of Education, Texas Educational Foundation, American Bar Association, West Foundation, and the Canadian Ministry for Foreign Affairs and International Trade have supported his research and teaching.

 Educational Background :

 Ph.D. - Kent State University

 B.A.
 (Classics) - John Carroll University

 Recent Research Topics :